ofisette/hpc-intro-plato/_episodes/12-cluster.md

 ## Nodes

 Individual computers that compose a cluster are typically called *nodes* (although you will also hear people call them *servers*, *computers* and *machines*).
 On a cluster, there are different types of nodes for different types of tasks.
-The node where you are right now is called the *head node*, *login node*, *landing pad*, or *submit node*.
+The node where you are right now is called the *login node* or *submit node*.
 A login node serves as an access point to the cluster.
 As a gateway, it is well suited for uploading and downloading files, setting up software, and running quick tests.
-It should never be used for doing actual work.
+It should never be used for doing computationally intensive work.

 The real work on a cluster gets done by the *worker* (or *compute*) *nodes*.
 Worker nodes come in many shapes and sizes, but generally are dedicated to long or hard tasks that require a lot of